Rivière du Sault (Charlevoix): Geography

-From the confluence of the Sault river, the current flows over 2.3 km generally towards the south-east by the course of the ruisseau de la Martine by cutting the Principale street from Petite-Rivière-Saint-François and the railway, to the northwest shore of the Saint Lawrence River.
+From the confluence of the Sault River, the current flows over 2.3 km generally towards the south-east by the course of the ruisseau de la Martine by cutting the Principale street from Petite-Rivière-Saint-François and the railway, to the northwest shore of the St. Lawrence River.

 Toponymy

 This river is designated "Rivière du Sault" (today "Ruisseau de la Martine") by the cartographer Joseph Bouchette, on his topographic maps of 1815 and 1831.
 The acronym "Ruisseau du Sot" later becomes usage to designate this watercourse; this variant reflects the spelling used in Bouchette's time.
 It refers to a sault which is defined as a more or less significant slope break.

 The toponym "rivière du Sault" was formalized on November 13, 2006 at the Place Names Bank of the Commission de toponymie du Québec.